insert alt tag

 Point Cloud Record On Manual Flights

-Fly the drone near the target area and adjust the gimbal to a proper angle for data collection.
+Fly the drone near the target area and adjust the gimbal to a proper data-collection angle.

-Then click LIDAR to go to the point cloud screen and click the point cloud recording button to start recording.
+Then click LIDAR to go to the point cloud screen.
+Click the point cloud recording button to start recording.
 Press again to stop recording.

-During manual flight, fly at a recommend a speed of 8–12 m/s and a distance from the subject of 50–100 metres.
+During manual flight, fly at a recommended speed of 8–12 m/s and a distance from the subject of 50–100 metres.

-Tap the icon (pictured below and highlighted by the orange arrow) to view the point cloud model recorded in real time during flight.
+Tap the icon (pictured below and highlighted by the orange arrow) to view the point cloud model recorded in real-time during the flight.

-During the flight, once the aircraft flies at a constant speed for 100 seconds, you need to pause the point cloud recording, perform the IMU calibration and then resume the point cloud recording.
+During the flight, once the aircraft flies at a constant speed for 100 seconds, you need to pause the point cloud recording, perform the IMU calibration, and then resume it.

-It is recommended to perform another calibration flight after recording the point cloud data.
+It is recommended that another calibration flight be performed after recording the point cloud data.

 L1 IMU Calibration